jonas-elias/banking/README.md

 ```

 ## Questions 🤔
-If you have any questions about how to install, use, or manage the project, please contact us at jonasdasilvaelias@gmail.com
+If you have any questions about how to install, use, or manage the project, please contact us at jonasdasilvaelias@gmail.com and open issue https://github.com/jonas-elias/banking/issues

-Best regards!